phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

 The jena-text extension can be used for faster text search.)

 1. Download the latest Fuseki distribution jena-fuseki-*.zip from http://jena.apache.org/download/#apache-jena-fuseki
-2. Unpack the downloaded file (apache-jena-fuseki-2.3.0.zip) to c:\apache-jena-fuseki-2.3.0
+2. Unpack the downloaded file (e.g. apache-jena-fuseki-2.3.0.zip) to the desired folder (e.g. c:\apache-jena-fuseki-2.3.0)

 ## Installation on Linux